MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 ### A page is Content + Actions + FactBoxes

-For all task pages, excluding dialogs and part pages, there is a common structure to the areas of a page where content, FactBoxes, and actions can be displayed.
+For all pages (excluding `RoleCenter`, dialogs, and part pages) there is a common structure to the areas of a page where content, FactBoxes, and actions can be displayed.

 ![Containers](media/page-layout-containers.png "Containers for Content and FactBoxes, plus actions.")